Executable Functional Abstractions: Inferring Generative Programs for Advanced Math Problems: Abstract

 \section{Abstract}

 Scientists often infer abstract procedures from specific instances of problems and use the abstractions to generate new, related instances.
 For example, programs encoding the formal rules and properties of a system have been useful in fields ranging from reinforcement learning (procedural environments) to physics (simulation engines).
 These programs can be seen as functions which execute to different outputs based on their parameterizations (e.g., gridworld configuration or initial physical conditions).
 We introduce the term \efa{} (\textbf{E}xecutable \textbf{F}unctional \textbf{A}bstraction) to denote such programs for math problems. \efa{}-like constructs have been shown to be useful for mathematical reasoning as problem generators for stress-testing models.
 However, prior work has been limited to automatically constructing abstractions for grade-school math (whose simple rules are easy to encode in programs), while generating \efa{}s for advanced math has thus far required human engineering.
-We explore the automatic construction of \efa{}s for advanced mathematics problems.
-We operationalize the task of automatically constructing \efa{}s as a program synthesis task, and develop \method{}, which conditions a large language model (LLM) on a seed math problem and its step-by-step solution to generate candidate \efa{}~programs that are faithful to the generalized problem and solution class underlying the seed problem.
-Furthermore, we formalize properties any valid \efa{}~must possess in terms of executable unit tests, and show how the tests can be used as verifiable rewards to train LLMs to become better writers of \efa{}s.
-Through experiments, we demonstrate that \efa{}s constructed by \method{}~behave rationally by remaining faithful to seed problems, produce learnable problem variations, and that \method{} can infer \efa{}s across multiple diverse sources of competition-level math problems.
-Finally, we show downstream uses of model-written \efa{}s, such as finding problem variations that are harder or easier for a learner to solve, as well as data generation.\footnote{Code, models, and data at \href{https://zaidkhan.me/EFAGen}{zaidkhan.me/EFAGen}}
+We explore the automatic construction of \efa{}s for advanced mathematics problems by developing \method{}, which operationalizes the task of automatically inferring an \efa{} for a given seed problem and solution as a program synthesis task.
+We first formalize the properties of any valid \efa{}~as executable unit tests.
+Using execution feedback from the unit tests, we search over candidate programs sampled from a large language model (LLM) to find \efa{}~programs that are faithful to the generalized problem and solution class underlying the seed problem.
+We then apply the tests as a reward signal, training LLMs to become better writers of \efa{}s.
+We show that \efa{}s inferred by \method{}~are faithful to the seed problems, produce learnable problem variations, and that \method{} can infer \efa{}s across diverse sources of competition-level math problems.
+Finally, we show uses of model-written \efa{}s, such as finding problem variations that are harder or easier for a learner to solve, as well as data generation. \footnote{Code, models, and data at \href{https://zaidkhan.me/EFAGen}{zaidkhan.me/EFAGen}}